 Hmmmm, four picks in the top ten… you would hope to knock at least two of them out of the park.
 That has not been the case.

 Ainsworth is a potential AA small forward, but his body and lack of defensive effort have hurt him.
-Scrimshaw flew to the coop and has played a role for Hawthorn without starring, whilst Will Brodie simply did not deliver.
+Scrimshaw flew to the coop and has played a role for Hawthorn without starring, whilst Will Brodie simply did not deliver and will try to reinvent himself elsewhere.

-Jack Bowes is the winner, here but given it took the Suns until pick ten to secure a winner, this draft effort, sadly, is a failure.
+Jack Bowes is the winner here, but given it took the Suns until pick ten to secure a genuine winner, this draft effort, sadly, is a failure.

 GWS – Picks 2, 5, 14, 20, 54, 58